Sha’Carri Richardson calls out decision to let Kamila Valieva compete - NewsBreak

 Now, Valieva and her fellow Russian skaters can aim for the first podium sweep of women’s figure skating in Olympic history.
 The event starts with the short program Tuesday and concludes Thursday with the free skate.

 The International Olympic Committee said Monday afternoon that if Valieva finishes in the top three, there will be no medal ceremony during the Games.
-There will also be no ceremony for the team event won by Valieva and the Russian team a week ago.
+There will also be no ceremony for the team event won by Valieva and the Russian team a week ago.‘Do not eat soap’: Federal agency tweets warning after Super Bowl ad

 “It would not be appropriate to hold the medal ceremony,” the IOC said.